 Quick and Easy Green Chicken Chili

-This delicious and simple to make Green Chicken Chili uses mild peppers, a mild salsa, mild green chili sauce and rotisserie chicken for a quick, pantry chili soup.
-We love serving it with crispy tortilla chips and loaded with all the fresh fixings, a dollop of sour cream and ofcourse extra green chili sauce.
+This delicious and simple to make Green Chicken Chili or Green Chile Chicken Soup uses mild peppers, a mild salsa, sweet corn, mild green chilies, white beans and rotisserie chicken for a quick, pantry chili soup.
+We love serving it with crispy tortilla chips and loaded with all the fresh fixings, a dollop of sour cream and of course a little green chili sauce.

 That takes me to the Tabasco Green Sauce - my all time favorite sauce that I use on eggs, on tacos, my burrito bowls and so much more - we just love it and always have some on hand.
 It adds a fresh, tangy flavour to any meal without adding heat.
 It’s mild and can be used to season meals while they cook and after just like you would use salt and pepper.
 I was so stoked to create a recipe using it for Tabasco and so stoked for you to try this recipe.
 I used it to season my chili by adding it to the pot while my spices sizzled and it added extra flavour to the meat and the chili on the whole.

 One of the best things about chili’s is that they are super versatile to make and can be made with ingredients you already have at home in your pantry, fridge and freezer.
 The possibilities are endless with meatless or vegan options to heartier ones with extra beans and meat.
 They make great leftovers because the flavours get even better the next day.
 This green chicken chili can be repurposed in many delicious ways.
 For example you can easily use it as a filling for either my creamy enchiladas or my easy stuffed poblanos.
 Two fabulous recipe with delicious southwestern flavours.

 - Onion And Garlic: These are the main aromatics that create the base for the soup. if you would like o add carrots and celery to the mix you definitely can for more of a mirepoix happening.